wdi-sf-july/rails_console_lab/readme.md

 7. Combine all of these individual validations into one validation (using validate and a hash)
 8. Using the create syntax create a student named John Doe who is 33 years old
 9. Show if this new student entry is valid
-10. Show the number of errors in the errors array for this student
+10. Show the number of errors for this student instance
 11. In one command, Change John Doe's name to Jonathan Doesmith
 12. Clear the errors array
 13. Save Jonathan Doesmith